-After your agency returns the signed Award Document to the COPS Office, under current regulations, you are required to submit quarterly Federal Financial Reports (FFRs) using a Standard Form 425 (SF-425).
+After your agency returns the signed award document to the COPS Office, under current regulations, you are required to submit quarterly Federal Financial Reports (FFRs) using a Standard Form 425 (SF-425).
 This report reflects the actual monies spent and unliquidated obligations incurred by your agency.
 You will not be able to make drawdowns from your award account if the SF-425 for the most recent reporting quarter is not on file with the COPS Office by the deadline date.
 Awardees are encouraged to submit their SF-425 reports via the Internet at www.cops.usdoj.gov.

-For more information on how to complete and where to submit your quarterly SF-425, see Section VII of this Award Owner's Manual titled "Reports."
+For more information on how to complete and where to submit your quarterly SF-425, see section VII of this award owner's manual, titled "Reports," on page 49.